76 Ferry Hill Road, Marshfield, MA, USA

 Owned By: Ferry Hill Day Camp

-Summer day camp for children on the banks of Little’s Creek in Marshfield.
+Education center and summer day camp for children on the banks of Little’s Creek in Marshfield.
 Former longtime location of the Marshfield Branch YWCA.

 There are no public trails at Ferry Hill Day Camp, but the Ferry Hill Thicket (conservation area) is located across the street.